ruvosllc/secrets-handler/README.md

 `--quiet` or `-q`
 Quiet down and log fewer things.

+`--key-id` or `-k`
+Specify a KMS key to use when encrypting parameters.
+Defaults to your AWS account's default key.

 `<filename>`
 Specifies a JSON file from which to read the secrets.
 Defaults to `secrets.json`.